Consensys/doc.ethsigner/docs/HowTo/Extending-EthSigner/Add-Signer.md

 1. Clone the [EthSigner repository](https://github.com/PegaSysEng/ethsigner).

-1. Create a gradle module for the new signer in the `ethsigner/signer` directory.
+1. Create a Gradle module for the new signer in the `ethsigner/signer` directory.

 1. To ensure the module for the new signer is built, add the module to the `settings.gradle` file.